 Leading Professional Associations

-Gibbons attorneys are active in minority bar associations and similar organizations, including the National Bar Association, the nation’s oldest and largest national association of predominately African American lawyers and judges, as well as the Hispanic Bar Association and Minority Corporate Counsel Association.
+Gibbons attorneys are active in affinity bar associations and similar organizations, including the National Bar Association, the nation’s oldest and largest national association of predominately Black lawyers and judges, as well as the Hispanic Bar Association and Minority Corporate Counsel Association.
 Diversity Committee members are also encouraged to become involved with more general industry organizations or professional associations, so that issues of diversity remain evident even in the broadest business networks.
 For example, Gibbons Diversity Committee members participate in the Commerce & Industry Association of New Jersey, New Jersey Business & Industry Association, Newark Regional Business Partnership, and numerous practice specific industry organizations.
-This visibility promotes our values even outside the particular context of diversity.
+This visibility promotes our values even outside the particular context of inclusivity.

 Presenting Sophisticated Programs